rodjjo/hask-gallery/README.md

 ## About this project

 This project was created just to learn haskell.
 It will be in early future a gallery to listen to music, to watch video clips or look at pictures.
-HaskGallery intend to be used for a single user at his computer and it's necessary to open an url in a web browser to use it.

 ## How this project works